drewdeponte/git-ps-book/src/guides/integrate-a-patch.md

 gps pull
 ```

-This fetch the latest changes from upstream and rebase `main` on top of its
+This fetches the latest changes from upstream and rebase `main` on top of its
 upstream, in this case `origin/main`.
 During this process it detects patches
 that are already in `origin/main` and collapses them out of the patch stack.